realdtn2/LRCAudioTiming/README.md

 - **Correct Timing**: Timestamp exactly when the lyric starts.
 A default -100 ms offset ensures you have enough time to sing.

 ## ⌨️ Keyboard Shortcuts
-- **T** → Timestamp the current untimed line with the current playback position.
+- **T** → Timestamp the current line with the current playback position.